snowplow-archive/snowplow.github.com/_posts/2016-01-07-architecting-data-pipelines-to-manage-bad-data.md

 What if something goes wrong with a processing step for one of the events?

-Everyone other analytics platform and data pipeline that we are aware of simply 'drops' the problematic data, resulting in missing data.
+Every other analytics platform and data pipeline that we are aware of simply 'drops' the problematic data, resulting in missing data.
 This is awful, because it is very hard to spot missing data: if you are relying on your analytics system to tell you what has happened and it fails to tell you about something, you have to be very fortunate to separately *know* that that thing occurred to identify that it is missing.

 So with Snowplow, rather than drop events that fail to process, we load them into a separate "bad rows" folder in S3.
 This data set includes a record not only of all the events that failed to be processed successfully, but also an array of all the error messages generated when that data was processed.
 We load the bad data into Elasticsearch, to make it easy for our users to:

 1. Monitor bad data levels, they can easily spot if the % of events that are not successfully processed suddenly spikes.
 (E.g because a new part of an application has been incorrectly instrumented)
 2. Identify the root cause of the issue.
-(Because the error messages are included in the data set.)
+(Because the error messages are included in the data set)
 3. Address the issue ASAP.
-(Because bad rows are flagged as soon as they are processed, which might be well before an analyst has used that data.)
+(Because bad rows are flagged as soon as they are processed, which might be well before an analyst has used that data)
 4. Reprocess the bad data, so that it is no longer missing

 I'm planning on writing a guide to using Kibana / Elasticsearch to monitoring bad data with Snowplow, but in the meantime, to give you a flavour, the below screenshot shows the number of events that failed to be successfully processed for a Snwoplow trial user.
 At the top of the UI you can view the number of events that failed to successfully process per run: note that this is alarmingly high.
 Below, we can inspect a sample set of events.
 We can quickly identify that all the events in this batch that failed processing had the same root cause: a non-numeric value inserted into a numeric column (se_value):